 Here is Augustus’ entry on page 82.

 The next week I was listening to a podcast called Genealogy Gems by Lisa Louise Cooke, episode 209, when she mentioned an online resource called USNewsMap.com.
 Because this tip followed a discussion on military research, I had the immediate thought that I could use it to track my ancestors who survived the war but didn’t leave much of a paper trail.
 This Georgia Tech site is a portal to the Chronicling America project of the Library of Congress, which digitizes historic newspapers from around the country.
+(The LOC has its own search engine for the site, but it can be tricky to use.)

 I went home from the archives that very night and entered the name John W. Dyson.
 (I was trying to create a distinction between two cousins that had the same name.)
 Here is what the site looks like.
 It is extremely easy to use.
 Enter a search term and date parameters, then hit enter.
 (Dates must be between April 1789 and December 1922.)